Planning your Peterborough Folk Festival 2025 weekend!

 What if it rains at the festival?

 Peterborough Folk Festival is a rain or shine event!
 If there is light rain, the festival would continue as planned with minor adjustments.
-Any heavy rain may require careful further adjustments to the schedule, and some performances on the Miskin Law Main Stage may be shifted to the Cameron’s Pavilion Stage.
+Any heavy rain may require careful further adjustments to the schedule, and some performances on the Miskin Law Main Stage may be shifted to the Nicholls Oval Pavilion Stage.
 In the event of lightning in the area or winds above a safe threshold, the live music performances would be shut down until the lightning passes or winds ease, and festival goers would be advised to proceed to the covered pavilion or their vehicles.

 What food is available in the Food Village?